 For scanning, you must make sure you’re not depending on the Amazon Seller app for finding oversize items.
 The free Amazon Seller app does not tell you if an item is oversize; nor can you tell from just looking at the product page.
-But if you’re using a third party scanning app like Profit Bandit, Scoutify, or ScanPower, you will see a note stating the item is oversize and you will see the extra FBA fees included in the profit calculations.
+But if you’re using a third party scanning app like Scoutify (from InventoryLab), you will see a note stating the item is oversize and you will see the extra FBA fees included in the profit calculations.
 Just like with any other item in these apps, you can see right away if you will be able to get a good ROI.
 No need to fear!

 When you’re putting your shipment together, the best way to reduce your shipping costs is to ship multiple oversize items at one time.
 Shipping one oversize item individually can be a big drain on your profits because that item will be sent to a separate fulfillment center.
 Shipping several oversize items together gives you a better overall shipping rate and spreads the cost across several items.
 If we’re putting together a shipment that only has one oversize item, we leave that item off the shipment and hold it until we’ve got a few more to send in.
 Since we love sourcing oversize products, it usually doesn’t take us very long to find more oversize items to add to the next shipment.

 Today we want to challenge you to do some sourcing outside your normal comfort zone.
-If you’re sourcing today, try to look at the bigger items or smaller items that you normally skip.
-See if you can find a profitable multi-pack or an oversize item with oversized ROI.
+If you’re sourcing today, try to look at the bigger items that you may normally skip.
+See if you can find a profitable oversize item with oversized ROI.
 Let us know in the comments what you find!